-- e. \\\\f.
-Collected or Transplanted Trees - (i)(1) All collected trees shall be from on site and inspected by the City.
+e.
+Collected or Transplanted Trees

+- (1) All collected trees shall be from on site and inspected by the City.
 Trees may be rejected for reasons of insect infestation, disease or standards set forth in this ordinance.
-Such plant material may be rejected either in full or in part. - (ii)(2) All transplanted trees shall conform to standards set forth in Section 9. - (iii)(3) The root ball of any transplanted tree shall measure 1 foot for each inch of trunk diameter measured 12" above the groundroot flare or graft collar. - (iv)(4) If trees are to be stored, they shall be burlapped and heeled in with mulch in a pre-determined area approved by the City. - (v)(5) The trees shall be provided with a working irrigation system approved by the City to ensure their viability during storage.
+Such plant material may be rejected either in full or in part. - (2) All transplanted trees shall conform to standards set forth in Section 9. - (3) The root ball of any transplanted tree shall measure 1 foot for each inch of trunk diameter measured 12" above the root flare or graft collar. - (4) If trees are to be stored, they shall be burlapped and heeled in with mulch in a pre-determined area approved by the City. - (5) The trees shall be provided with a working irrigation system approved by the City to ensure their viability during storage.

-10. 4.
-Nonliving Durable Material
+10. Nonliving Durable Material

 - a.
-Mulch for all plantings shall be premium shredded hardwood, cedar or cypress bark and shall not be artificially colored.
-No cypress wood mulch or rubber mulch is to be used. - b. -Trees shall be mulched to a four 3(4) inches overall depth at planting. - c. .
-The mulch depth for Sshrubs, groundcovers and perennials shall be be mulched to a 2-3 inches" overall depth depending upon species at planting. - d. -All lawn trees shall have be planted with a 4' 4 foot diameter circle of the shredded hardwood bark mulch. - e.
-Bark Mulch shall be pulled back 3 inches from the tree trunk in a 3" radius circle down to the root ball dirt to expose the root collar to air.
+Mulch for all plantings shall be premium shredded hardwood and shall not be artificially colored.
+No cypress wood mulch or rubber mulch is to be used. - b.
+Trees shall be mulched to a 3 inches overall depth at planting. - c.
+Shrubs, groundcovers and perennials shall be mulched to a 2 inches overall depth at planting. - d.
+All lawn trees shall be planted with a 4 foot diameter circle of the shredded hardwood bark mulch. - e.
+Mulch shall be pulled back 3 inches from the tree trunk in a circle down to the root ball dirt to expose the root collar to air.
 No "volcano" mulching is allowed at planting or in future applications of mulch. - f.
-If a rootball's dirt is piled up on the trunk, it should be removed to expose the root flare. - g. \\-For fire safety, shredded hardwood bark is not to be installed adjacent to or within four (4)4 feet of buildings that are constructed of combustible materials.
-Plantings adjacent to combustible buildings shall be mulched with a non-combustible material typically marketed as landscape mulch.\-The color of such materials shall be natural and compatible with the building.
+If a rootball's dirt is piled up on the trunk, it should be removed to expose the root flare. - g.
+For fire safety, shredded hardwood bark is not to be installed adjacent to or within 4 feet of buildings that are constructed of combustible materials.
+Plantings adjacent to combustible buildings shall be mulched with a non-combustible material typically marketed as landscape mulch.
+The color of such materials shall be natural and compatible with the building.

-- h. \\-Gravel type mulches are not permitted within or immediately adjacent to paved parking lots or roadways.\\Mulch shall be of adequate depth to ensure total coverage.
-Approval of type, depth and specific locationfor gravel mulch is to be approved by the City. - i.
-MichiganSphagnum Peatpeat/bog peat is harvested from functioning wetlands so it shall not be used for landscape purposes.
-Compost may be used as an alternative. - j. is acceptable as mulch for perennial and annual beds or under special circumstances where the planting is in a highly maintained environment.
+- h.
+Gravel type mulches are not permitted within or immediately adjacent to paved parking lots or roadways.
+Approval of type, depth and specific location for gravel mulch is to be approved by the City. - i.
+Sphagnum peat/bog peat is harvested from functioning wetlands so it shall not be used for landscape purposes.
+Compost may be used as an alternative. - j.
 Plastic or other artificial replicas of plant material are prohibited.